Cross-tenure collaborative weed management in action

-The Derwent Catchment Project facilitates each Council’s weed management program, guided by strategic weed management plans.
+The Derwent Catchment Project facilitates each council’s weed management program, guided by strategic weed management plans.
 The plans outline clear, asset-based priorities with scheduled annual weed control works for major land managers across the municipalities.
-The Stakeholders convene annually, at the beginning of Spring, to discuss what was achieved in the previous season and to table what works will be undertaken in the coming season.
+Stakeholders convene annually at the beginning of spring to discuss what was achieved in the previous season and to table what works will be undertaken in the coming season.

-A simple report is collated from this process by which the Stakeholders’ progress is acknowledged.
-This process allows for an evaluation of methods, timing, resources and can be updated as the program progresses, employing adaptive management to compliment the dynamic nature of weed management.
+A simple report is collated from this process in which the stakeholders’ progress is acknowledged.
+This process allows for an evaluation of methods, timing and resources, and is updated as the program progresses.

-The other major role played by DCP’s facilitation of this group is to lobby for funding for priority issues and leverage money across Stakeholders to concentrate effort and ensure the best use of resources.
+DCP’s other role is to lobby for funding for priority issues and leverage money to concentrate effort and ensure the best use of resources.

 Weed Action Fund large grants